 In order to have a fully working blog application, an author needs to be able to submit and edit posts.
 In this example we won’t go into detail on how to handle logging in, since that is outside of Sequent scope.

 For now we will just add the ability to add and edit a Post on the Author’s show page.
-Since this is somewhat of a repeat of what we did earlier for creating an Author, we just show the code that needs to be added.
+Since this is somewhat of a repeat of what we did earlier for creating an Author, we only show the code that needs to be added.

-Adding the domain logic for editing posts:
+Domain logic for editing posts

 In lib/post/commands.rb add: